OptimalMatch/clode/claude-workflow-manager/README.md

 4. Click "Open Terminal" to interact with running instances
 5. Use the pause/interrupt feature to provide feedback mid-execution

+### Agent Discovery

+1. Create agent definition files in your repository's `.claude/agents/` folder
+2. Use JSON or YAML format for agent definitions
+3. The system automatically discovers and syncs agents when you trigger discovery
+4. Agents become available as subagents for enhanced prompt execution

 ## API Endpoints

+### Core Endpoints
 - `POST /api/workflows` - Create a new workflow
 - `GET /api/workflows` - List all workflows
 - `GET /api/workflows/{id}` - Get workflow details